Escondido, California: Education

+The vast majority of Escondido is within the Escondido Union Elementary School District and Escondido Union High School District.
+Some portions are within the San Pasqual Union Elementary School District and the Escondido Union HSD.
+There are portions that extend into the San Marcos Unified School District and into the Valley Center-Pauma Unified School District.

-Escondido is served by the Escondido Union School District, the Escondido Union High School District, and the San Pasqual Union School District.
-These three public school districts serve the City of Escondido and the Unincorporated communities such as: Jesmond Dene, North Ridge, Hidden Meadows, Deer Springs, San Pasqual Valley, Del Dios, Elfin Forrest, East Canyon, Cloverdale, and Lake Wolford.
+The Escondido Union ESD, San Pasqual Union ESD, and Escondido Union HSD serve the City of Escondido and the Unincorporated communities such as: Jesmond Dene, North Ridge, Hidden Meadows, Deer Springs, San Pasqual Valley, Del Dios, Elfin Forrest, East Canyon, Cloverdale, and Lake Wolford.
 The city has 19 elementary, seven middle, and seven high schools.

 Escondido Adult School was established in 1968 by the Escondido Union High School District.
 Escondido Adult School is a provider of adult education services in Escondido and its surrounding communities.
 Escondido Adult School offers adult education services for adults in the areas of: high school diploma, GED, HISET, adult basic education, ESL, parenting classes, community education courses, and career technical education courses.
 Escondido Adult School also offers a robust selection of short-term medical training courses such as: Certified Nurse Assistant, Certified Home Health Aide, Medical Assistant, Pharmacy Technician, Phlebotomy, Medical Billing and Coding, CPR/BLS training and certification, and Veterinary Assistant.
 Escondido Adult School is a member of the Education to Career Network of North San Diego County.
 ETCN is one of 71 consortiums in the State of California and is funded by the California Adult Education Program.